 TherapiesAddiction is a brain disease, and holistic treatment requires a combination of traditional and evidence-based therapies.
 That’s why your teen will not only engage in cognitive behavioral therapy (CBT) sessions with their therapist, they will also be exposed to recreation therapy.
 Many of the teens who come to us for treatment are also dealing with co-occurring mental disorders, such as depression or borderline personality disorder.
 Our holistic approach is especially beneficial to these teens.

 AftercareOnce your child’s discharge from rehab, they will need to keep regular rehab aftercare appointments with mental health professionals.
 Your teen’s aftercare team determines the duration of aftercare, but it is safe to say that continued therapy will continue for the foreseeable future.
 We will arrange the first set of appointments with treatment professionals in your home area.
 After that, you and your teen will make appointments directly with the aftercare providers.

-Can You Visit Someone in Rehab?During the first seven days of rehab, your child will not be able to communicate with you.
+Can You Visit Someone in Rehab?During the first seven days of rehab, your child may not be able to communicate with you.
 We have found that this rule decreases dropout rates.
 Once your teen gets past the difficulty of detox, they gain a clearer outlook on rehab and are usually eager to work on their recovery.
 After detox, you will likely be able to enjoy weekly phone calls.
-Our goal is to bring your child back to wellness, and family therapy is often a big part of that process.
-Thus, you may even be able to visit your child during their stay with us, but their treatment team will ultimately determine this.
+The goal is to bring your child back to wellness, and family therapy is often a big part of that process.
+Thus, you may even be able to visit your child during their stay, but their treatment team will ultimately determine this.